pawanv048/R-D/reactnative_interview/Easy/react-ndocs_js.md

 ###

-- In JavaScript, object short notation (also known as object shorthand) is a concise way to define object properties when the property name matches the variable name that holds the value you want to assign.
-This shorthand notation simplifies the process of creating objects and enhances code readability.
+- In JavaScript, object short notation (also known as object shorthand) is a concise way to define object properties when the property name matches the variable name that holds the value you want to assign. <br>This shorthand notation simplifies the process of creating objects and enhances code readability.

 ```javascript
 const name = "Alice";